Home / Blog / How to Write a Conclusion for an Essay: Essential Guide

 Words to Conclude an Essay

-• To sum up: This expression is another way of signaling that you are about to give a brief recap of your essay.
+• Ultimately: This expression is another way of informing the audience that you are about to sum up your essay.

-• To conclude: It’s a formal way of signaling that you are reaching the end of your essay and summarizing your main ideas.
+• To conclude: It is a more formal way of expressing that you are concluding your essay and providing a summary of your ideas.

-• All in all: This expression is helpful in conveying a sense of totality or completeness in your conclusion.
+• All in all: This expression is useful in making your conclusion sound comprehensive and inclusive.

 • To wrap up: An informal but effective way to signal that you are bringing your essay to a close.